district0/ZoomX/README.md

   - Copy any response/requests and share it via any app ex. (email).
   - Display request details in a pretty format.

   # Upcoming Features
+  - Take screenshot
   - Group requests per page.
   - Memory leaks report per page and whole app.
   - Control internet speed.
   - Shake to change working environment.
   - Badge title (To indicate user to on which environment you are connected production, staging,...).
   - Crashes report.